Pauline Curley: Move to Hollywood

 Her mother took Pauline Curley to Hollywood in 1917 in search of more lucrative work.
 She soon landed the role of Princess Irina of Russia in Herbert Brenon's The Fall of the Romanovs, her first Hollywood work and, according to Variety, her best known.

 In 1918 she was a leading lady in five films, including working as the leading lady in King Vidor's first full-length feature, The Turn in the Road.

 Curley supported Douglas Fairbanks and Tully Marshall in Bound in Morocco (1918).
 This is a farcical tale of a young American's adventures in Morocco.
 In 1920 she was featured in The Invisible Hand, a Vitagraph serial with Brinsley Shaw and Antonio Moreno.
 It was directed by William J. Bauman.
 This was her first Western, a genre that would henceforth dominate her work.

 In 1926 Curley played with Helen Chadwick, Jack Mulhall, and Emmett King, in The Naked Truth.
 It was a film about parents who failed to tell their children about the mysteries of life at the appropriate time.
 It deals with the consequences.

 Personal life

 She married cinematographer Kenneth Peach in 1922, taking his last name as Pauline Curley Peach and remaining married until his death in 1988.
 They were married for nearly 66 years.
 They had three children, two sons and one daughter.

 Death

-On December 16, 2000, Curley died of complications resulting from pneumonia at St. John's Hospital in Santa Monica.
+On December 16, 2000, Curley died 8 days before her 97th birthday of complications resulting from pneumonia at St. John's Hospital in Santa Monica.